tox-dev/tox/docs/explanation.rst

 This design mirrors tox's own auto-provisioning mechanism (``requires`` / ``min_version``), where tox bootstraps itself into a separate environment when the running installation doesn't meet the declared requirements.

+***********************
+ Environment discovery
+***********************

+Editors need an interpreter path before they can offer completion, navigation or a debugger. tox keeps its environments under ``.tox``, a directory editors have no reason to search, so for years the answer was to copy a path out of ``tox devenv`` output and paste it into a settings dialog, then repeat it after every recreate.

+:PEP:`832` standardizes where to look: a ``.venv`` at the project root is either the environment itself or a redirect file holding the path of one.
+An editor that opens the project reads one line and knows its interpreter.
+A draft of the PEP listed every environment of a project in a ``.python-envs`` file.
+It went back to a single redirect after workflow tool authors warned that tools sharing one list would overwrite each other's entries and change the default under the user.

+tox runs many environments, so it picks the one you most likely edit code against.
+It prefers an environment named ``dev``, then one that installs the project in development mode, then the earliest entry of :ref:`env_list`.
+Set :ref:`venv_redirect_env` when the heuristic picks wrong.

+The PEP asks tools not to overwrite a redirect file another tool wrote.
+The file carries no marker of who wrote it, so tox judges by the target.
+It treats a path inside the :ref:`work_dir` or one of its environments as its own and leaves any other path in place. tox also leaves a ``.venv`` directory alone, so projects managed by ``python -m venv``, uv or PDM keep working as before.
+And because an environment is unusable between the moment tox empties it and the moment the new interpreter lands, tox removes its redirect before a recreate and writes it back once the run ends.

+The feature is provisional. :PEP:`832` is still a draft whose format changed twice during review, and tox tracks the PEP rather than its own earlier behavior, so a minor or patch release may change what tox writes.
+Set :ref:`venv_redirect` to ``false`` if you need a stable project root until the Steering Council accepts the PEP.

+tox writes into the project root by default, because editors gain from a discovery convention when tools follow it unprompted.
+Set :ref:`venv_redirect` to ``false`` if you would rather tox left the project root alone.

 *******************
  Known limitations
 *******************